 “Yes, right so that is now an active ingredient and it is added to baking goods to make them rise.
 Recipes that use baking soda as a leavening agent also contain an acidic ingredient such as milk, honey or sugar which serves as a reactive agent, in your case its milk and what?”

-“Hmm, milk and ah sugar,” Bean said, pretending as if she was not sleeping.
+“Hmm, milk and ah sugar,” Bean said, pretending as if she was not sleepy with boredom.
 “Now can we please move on to the practical part, please please,” she begged.

 “Have patience my Lollo!”